Esri/arcgis-maps-sdk-toolkit-qt/uitools/toolkitwidgets/README.md

 ## Sample app

-In the [examples](../examples) folder, there is a Qt example application project (UitoolExamples.pro) that showcases many of the Qt toolkit components being used.
+In the [examples](../examples) folder, there is a Qt example application project (UitoolExamples.pro) that showcases many of the Qt toolkit components used in a C++ app based Qt Quick UI controls.
+Currently, there is not an example application that demonstrates Qt toolkit components used in a C++ app based on the Qt Widget UI controls.